 Western Irrigation Futures

-The Western Irrigation Futures project was launched by Southern Rural Water in response to the ongoing shortages of water facing the Werribee and Bacchus Marsh Irrigation Districts.
+The Western Irrigation Modernisation project was launched by Southern Rural Water in response to the need to secure water and help ensure the ongoing viability of the Werribee and Bacchus Marsh Irrigation Districts.

-Southern Rural Water established the Western Irrigation Futures project to review the best way forward for the Bacchus Marsh and Werribee Irrigation District.
+Southern Rural Water completed the Western Irrigation Futures strategy in 2013.
+This strategy was the result of extensive research and consultation outlined the best options for the future of the Bacchus Marsh and Werribee Irrigation Districts.

 The project considered a full range of factors, including: